 They also drive stronger engagement, with more than one in two prospects opening a message ad.
 This instant call-to-action also means you can easily track conversions and determine the success of your ad.

 To achieve maximum results from this ad, messages should be under 1,000 characters including the link.
 In this case, less is more when it comes to sparking intrigue and encouraging higher click-through rates.

 We recommend that you personalise your greeting as much as possible by using names and job titles.
 Also, try to use simple, direct and proactive words.
 These include ‘join’, ‘try’ and ‘register’ as they drive more impact.

 Text ads are small ad units that appear at the top and the right of the LinkedIn newsfeed.
-They include a short headline, blurb and a small image.
+This type of LinkedIn advertising includes a short headline, blurb and a small image.
 However, they are only available to desktop users.

 They are a simple and useful way to reach engaged, targeted audiences in the LinkedIn newsfeed.
 You can also pay per click or per impression, so you can monitor your ad’s success and ultimately, the return on what you invest.

 We advise that because you do not have a lot of characters to work with, be upfront and concise with your message in LinkedIn advertising.
 Use the headline as an opportunity to personalise your message and directly address your audience.
 For example: ‘Are you an engineer?’ or ‘Calling all engineers’.

 LinkedIn’s Dynamic ads are different because you can create a personalised experience using a professional’s own LinkedIn profile data.
 Their name, photo and job title can be used to tailor your ad specifically for them.
 This makes this type of LinkedIn advertising feel like they are being related to and that their values align with yours.